example42/example42.github.io/_drafts/2021-01-01-happy-new-year.md

 This showed us that DevOps is one of the keys to success in IT.
 Without the DevOps culture and its agile working methods, it would have not been possible for most organizations to enable new ways of working within a reasonable amount of time.

 We also saw many companies moving - some for the very first time - to Open Source applications.
 Especially BigBlueButton or Jitsi were carefully proofread by security.
-Understandably, it took the projects some time to adapt to these findings.
+Understandably, it took the projects some time to adapt the findings.

-But having hardware in a rack is not enough to enable teams to work fast.
+But having hardware in a rack or a cloud account is not enough to enable teams to work fast.
 This is where IT automation comes into place - a core field of example42's business.
 Automation heavily reduces the time needed to deploy new systems or bring out changes with minimum effort.

 # Lookout to 2021